lammps/lammps/doc/src/Howto_output.rst

 command.

-There is also a :doc:`dump grid <dump>` format where the user specifies what per-grid values to output (c_ID:gname:fname or f_ID:gname:fname) from computes of fixes that generate per-grid data.
+There is also a :doc:`dump grid <dump>` format where the user specifies what per-grid values to output from computes or fixes that generate per-grid data.

 .. _fixoutput: